Go Beyond the Obvious

 By Minoo Dastur, Director, President & CEO, Nihilent

 The narrative right now across the world is centered on the COVID-19 crisis and how it has impacted businesses and is about how we are adapting to a ‘New Normal’.
 While I understand the ramifications on our lives and the changes the pandemic has wrought, I would like to see the current business landscape through a different lens.
 We need to disengage from the ‘crisis-driven optics.’
-Most of the businesses blaming the pandemic induced disruption are getting caught in a self-imposed myopia which restricts them to be trapped in a bubble as they refuse to move out of their comfort zones.
+Most of the businesses blaming the pandemic induced disruption are getting caught in self-imposed myopia which restricts them to be trapped in a bubble as they refuse to move out of their comfort zones.

 One of the fitting analogies I can think of is ‘Glass and Water’.
 Many of us are so focused on the glass that we refuse to see the fluid inside and completely ignore the advantages that could accrue by better understanding it.
 For instance, if you look at the business landscape over the last many decades, the companies which have created a business category and rode the success for many years tripped and fell through the so-called disruptive cracks, despite being leaders in their chosen categories.
-Take the case of companies like Nokia, they could not survive the onslaught of the new generation mobile revolution despite being in the handset business for ages, they focused too much on the ‘Glass’ and failed to see the constant changes in the ‘Water’- which is, the changing customer mindset, innovation led by technologies, constantly creating renewed relevance and systematically morphing to meet the new realities.
+Take the case of companies like Nokia, they could not survive the onslaught of the new generation mobile revolution despite being in the handset business for ages, they focused too much on the ‘Glass’ and failed to see the constant changes in the ‘Water’- which is, the changing customer mindset, innovation-led by technologies, constantly creating renewed relevance and systematically morphing to meet the new realities.

 TRAPPED IN THEIR HUBRIS?

-The point I am trying to stress here is, oftentimes we blame the disruption, but companies which are ahead of times are characterized by their fluidity and by their uncanny ability to use the disruption to great advantage.
-Innovators see the opportunities and hence they sail through crisis with confidence as they have built competencies and capabilities that make them nimble and able to navigate turbulence, by using the new currents to their advantage.
-For them the crisis is not an excuse, rather facing the realities, gaining control and getting an edge over the competition matters the most.
+The point I am trying to stress here is, oftentimes we blame the disruption, but companies that are ahead of times are characterized by their fluidity and by their uncanny ability to use the disruption to great advantage.
+Innovators see the opportunities and hence they sail through the crisis with confidence as they have built competencies and capabilities that make them nimble and able to navigate turbulence, by using the new currents to their advantage.
+For them, the crisis is not an excuse, rather facing the realities, gaining control, and getting an edge over the competition matters the most.
 The defensive mindset comes with great perils and those willing to ignore the moats and walls may quickly gain the upper hand.

-Successful organizations have a consistent history of seeing things and problems differently, rather than get caught in ‘a railroad’ thinking.
+Successful organizations have a consistent history of seeing things and problems differently, rather than get caught in ‘a a railroad’ thinking.
 I consider that disruption is not just about change or any disturbance.
 It is about seeing an outcome and a way to get there.
 Businesses that are struggling are only seeing the path and not the outcome.
 The path is the ‘glass’- which is a distraction and we end up getting lost.
-By not being able to see through the impending changes, we play a game based on the self- imposed rules one has built and confine ourself to a pre-set perimeter.
+By not being able to see through the impending changes, we play a game based on the self-imposed rules one has built and confine ourselves to a pre-set perimeter.

-Take the case of Apple, they took a staggered approach and despite that, carved out a niche and seamlessly created an ecosystem that thrives and keeps competition at bay.
+Take the case of Apple, they took a staggered approach, and despite that, carved out a niche and seamlessly created an ecosystem that thrives and keeps competition at bay.
 Today Apple is one of the most valued companies in the world.

 Crisis such as the current pandemic are opportunities for successful leaders and organizations to take a pause, and then continue to do business and focus on winning rather than whining.
-We are exactly at a situation that organizations which have a high degree of customer centricity are quickly adapting to the changes and marching forward.
+We are exactly in a situation that organizations that have a high degree of customer centricity are quickly adapting to the changes and marching forward.
 Disruptions happen all the time, it’s the mindset and the ability to think beyond the obvious that is the key to success.